jaskfla/macos-tidbits/src/index.md

 ## Terminal

-Drag and drop a folder onto the Terminal icon to open a terminal directly to that directory.[^openin]

-[^openin]:
-    This is just a special case of dropping a file (or folder) onto an app icon to open it in that app (either in the Dock, or in Finder).

-Relatedly, <kbd>⌘</kbd>-drag a folder onto a Terminal window to `cd` there without typing anything.[^iterm]
+{% footnoteref 'open-in', 'This is just a special case of dropping a file (or folder) onto an app icon to open it in that app (either in the Dock, or in Finder).' %}Drag and drop a folder onto the Terminal icon to open a terminal directly to that directory.{% endfootnoteref %}

-[^iterm]:
+Relatedly,
-    This also works in [iTerm](https://iterm2.com).
+{% footnoteref 'iterm', 'This also works in <a href="https://iterm2.com" target="_blank">iTerm<a>.
 Though Terminal is a perfectly adequate terminal emulator, if you’d like a few more bells and whistles, iTerm is worth looking at.
-As is [Warp](https://www.warp.dev), but as of March&nbsp;2025, Warp doesn’t support this <kbd>⌘</kbd>-drag shortcut.
+As is <a href="https://www.warp.dev" target="_blank">Warp</a>, but as of March&nbsp;2025, Warp doesn’t support this <kbd>⌘</kbd>-drag shortcut.
+Criminal.' %}<kbd>⌘</kbd>-drag a folder onto a Terminal window to `cd` there without typing anything.{% endfootnoteref%}
-    Criminal.

 ## Network quality